 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
-The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Jerome Aemiliani and of St. Praxedes.
-The Suffrage of the Saints was not sung due to the concurrent double feast.
-At Compline the Dominical preces were omitted for the same reason.
+The Office hymn was Jam sol recedit igneus sung with the melody and Doxology of the Incarnation, Jesu tibi sit gloria etc. After the collect of the Sunday commemorations were sung of the preceding feast of the BVM of Mount Carmel and of St. Alexius.
+The Suffrage of the Saints was omitted.
+At Compline Te lucis too was sung with the melody and Doxology of the Incarnation.
+The Dominical preces were omitted.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Vespers are of the Sunday (Pss.
 109, 110, 111, 112 & 113) and the Office hymn is Lucis creator.
-After the collect of the Sunday a commemoration of the following Office of St. Mary Magdalene is sung.
+After the collect of the Sunday commemorations are sung of the following Office of St. Camillus, of St. Alexius and of SS Symphorosa and her Sons.
 The Suffrage is omitted as are the Dominical preces at Compline due to the concurrent double feast.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+The hymns are sung with the ordinary Doxology and melody.
 Mattins is stripped down to a single nocturn.
-At Lauds there are no commemorations or Suffrage.
+At Lauds there are no commemorations nor Suffrage.
 At Prime Quicumque is not sung nor are the Dominical preces.
 At Mass there is a single collect.